You are currently viewing: Medela - English

 You can then begin block feeding for four hours at a time, as above.
 If this isn’t effective, switch to blocks of six, eight or 12 hours the next day, depending on how severe the oversupply problem is.
 Talk to a healthcare professional before attempting this technique.

-You may not need to fully drain your breasts again after the first instance, but some mums need to do it once or twice more.
-Some mums notice an improvement within one or two days, or a little longer, but block feeding should not be continued for more than five days.
+You may not need to fully drain your breasts again after the first instance, but some moms need to do it once or twice more.
+Some moms notice an improvement within one or two days, or a little longer, but block feeding should not be continued for more than five days.

 Related Products